 Iovance Biotherapeutics, Inc. (the "Company") is a commercial-stage biopharmaceutical company pioneering a transformational approach to treating cancer by harnessing the human immune system's ability to recognize and destroy diverse cancer cells using therapies personalized for each patient.
 The Company's mission is to be the global leader in innovating, developing and delivering tumor infiltrating lymphocyte ("TIL") cell therapies for patients with solid tumor cancers.
-With the recent approval of the biologics license application (the "BLA"), the Company is executing the U.S. launch of AmtagviTM (lifileucel), the first product within its autologous TIL cell therapy platform, and Proleukin® (aldesleukin), an interleukin-2 ("IL-2") product used in the AmtagviTM treatment regimen.
+The Company is executing the U.S. launch of AmtagviTM (lifileucel), the first product within its autologous TIL cell therapy platform, while also marketing Proleukin® (aldesleukin), an interleukin-2 ("IL-2") product used in the AmtagviTM treatment regimen.
+AmtagviTM is the first and the only one-time, individualized T cell therapy to receive U.S. Food and Drug Administration ("FDA") approval for a solid tumor cancer.
 AmtagviTM is a tumor-derived autologous T cell immunotherapy indicated for the treatment of adult patients with unresectable or metastatic melanoma previously treated with a PD-1 blocking antibody, and if BRAF V600 mutation positive, a BRAF inhibitor with or without a MEK inhibitor.
-This indication is approved under accelerated approval based on overall response rate ("ORR").
+This indication was approved under accelerated approval based on overall response rate ("ORR").
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in future confirmatory trials.
-AmtagviTM is the first and the only one-time, individualized T cell therapy to receive FDA approval for a solid tumor cancer.
 AmtagviTM and Proleukin® are part of a treatment regimen that includes lymphodepletion.